 The HACB routinely will use HUD and other non-HUD sources of up-front income verification.
-This includes The Work Number and any other private or public databases available to the HACB.
+This includes private or public databases available to the HACB.

 At each annual reexamination, current information provided by the family will be compared to information provided at the last annual reexamination to identify inconsistencies and incomplete information.